 Early History of the Montealto family

-Another 319 words (23 lines of text) covering the years 1174 and 1800 are included under the topic Early Montealto History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Montealto research.
+Another 160 words (11 lines of text) covering the years 1174 and 1800 are included under the topic Early Montealto History in all our PDF Extended History products and printed products wherever possible.

 Montealto Spelling Variations